ologio/symconf/README.md

     all registered apps.
   * `-m --mode`: preferred lightness mode/scheme, either `light`, `dark`, `any`, or `none`.
-  * `-s --style`: style indicate, often the name of a color palette, capturing thematic details in a config file to be matched. `any` or `none` are reserved keywords (see below).
+  * `-s --style`: style indicator, often the name of a color palette, capturing thematic details in a config file to be matched. `any` or `none` are reserved keywords (see below).
   * `-T --template-vars`: additional groups to use when populating templates, in the form `<group>=<value>`, where `<group>` is a template group with a folder `$CONFIG_HOME/groups/<group>/` and `<value>` should correspond to a TOML file in this folder (i.e., `<value>.toml`).
+- `symconf generate` is a subcommand that can be used for batch generation of config files.
+It accepts the same arguments as `symconf config`, but rather than selecting the best match to be used for the system setting, all matching templates are generated.
+  There is one additional required argument:
+  * `-o --output-dir`: the directory under which generated config files should be written.
+    App-specific subdirectories are created to house config files for each provided app.
+- `symconf install`: runs install scripts for matching apps that specify one
+  * `-a --apps`: comma-separate list of registered apps, or `"*"` (default) to consider all registered apps.
+- `symconf update`: runs update scripts for matching apps that specify one
+  * `-a --apps`: comma-separate list of registered apps, or `"*"` (default) to consider all registered apps.

 The keywords `any` and `none` can be used when specifying `--mode`, `--style`, or as a value in `--template-vars` (and we refer to each of these variables as _factors_ that help